novlan1/tencent-cos-and-cdn-action/README.en-US.md

   - `size` Replace files with inconsistent sizes
   - `crc64ecma` Replace changed files through crc64ecma comparison (suitable for scenarios with a large number of files)
   - `false` / `size` / `crc64ecma` can reduce write requests to some extent.
 - `cos_replace_rules`: Set different replacement rules for different files.
-Only supported by the configuration file method.
 - `cos_file_check_concurrent`: When `cos_replace_file` is not `true`, check whether the file needs to be uploaded concurrently.
 Default is CPU cores * 2
 - `cdn_wait_flush`: Whether to wait for CDN refresh to complete.
 Default is `false`
 - `eo_zone`: The Zone ID if you are using Tencent Cloud EdgeOne.
 If is empty, this action will not flush CDN cache.